 “I’m pitching media at major market television networks.
 The competition is stiff.
 How can I stand out from all the off-topic, snooze-worthy pitches that glut the producer’s inbox every day?”

-When trying to land media coverage, packaging a story with the right visuals can make all the difference.
-People are more visual than ever before and media need budget-friendly resources to help their story catch attention.
-When choosing between one story with visuals and one without – all things being equal – the story WITH THEM will land the spot.
+When seeking media coverage, presenting a story with the right visuals can really help.
+People are more visual than ever, and media outlets need affordable resources to grab attention.
+When deciding between a story that has visuals and one that doesn’t – assuming everything else is equal – the story WITH visuals will get the coverage.

 But what’s an effective way to do this?
 You can’t put an attachment on your email without having it go straight to the junk folder.